 Croatia is known for its spectacular coastline – which features picturesque stony beaches and gin-clear waters.
 While the Dalmatian Coast and islands around Dubrovnik can get busy during peak season, things are quieter around the Istrian Riviera.
 This not only means there’s plenty of unspoilt coastline and a real sense of authenticity, but lots of travel deals on offer too.

-There are many beaches here, from secluded coves to vast stretches of sand – and, at the port town of Rovinj, there’s a seaside forest where you can leap off rocks into the waters.
-If you like history, head to Porec, where pebbly beaches back on to a town packed with heirlooms; while, in Pula, the Roman amphitheatre is as popular as the beach.
+Some of the best beaches in Europe are found here, from secluded coves to vast stretches of sand – and, at the port town of Rovinj, there’s a seaside forest where you can leap from rocks into the water.
+If you like history, head to Porec, where pebbly beaches back onto a town packed with heirlooms; while, in Pula, the Roman amphitheatre is as popular as the beach.
 Or, for island-hopping, Krk, Cres, and Rab beckon.

 2. Sardinia, Italy

-Located in the heart of the Mediterranean, the island of Sardinia might be part of Italy, but it also feels like a country unto itself.
-If you’re looking for a unique holiday experience where you can relax on Caribbean-like beaches, feast on indulgent food, and soak up just as much culture and history as sun, sea, and sand, then this fabulous destination is for you.
+Located in Southern Europe in the heart of the Mediterranean, the island of Sardinia might be part of Italy, but it feels like a country unto itself.
+If you’re looking for a unique holiday experience where you can relax on Caribbean-like beaches, feast on indulgent food, and soak up as much culture and history as sun, sea, and sand – this fabulous destination is for you.

-The beaches here are some of the best in the world, with white sand and turquoise waters.
+With white sand and turquoise waters, the beaches here are some of the best in the world.
 The north coast is studded with 80 coves, and the clear sea is ideal for snorkelling.
 The language is Sardo, not Italian, and the culture is just as distinct, with Phoenician, Byzantine, and Catalan influences.
 The local architecture is astounding, and the rich food and first-rate wine also deserve a mention.

 3. Montenegro

 Right now, Montenegro is still one of Europe’s near-hidden-gems, but it won’t be long before this stunning country becomes a bustling tourism hotspot.
-Because Montenegro is so small (it’s just two-thirds the size of Wales!), it means you can do a lot of exploring during your stay, and visit many of the country’s most blissful beach destinations in one single break.
+Because Montenegro is so small (it’s just two-thirds the size of Wales!), you can do a lot of exploring during your stay and visit many of the country’s most blissful beaches.

 The Budva Riviera is home to excellent beaches, lively resorts, and elegant towns – particularly Budva itself, which has grand Venetian houses, historic bell towers, and pretty piazzas that are perfect for people-watching.
 The town of Becici is just a couple of miles away, and the lovely golden beach here backs onto pine-swathed hills; while, in the old village, there are quaint shops and local restaurants.